radicle-dev/radicle-interface/README.md

 Latest production deployment 👉 https://app.radicle.xyz

-If you want to connect to pre-heartwood seed nodes, you can run the app locally using the `legacy` tag, available by running `git checkout legacy`.
+If you want to connect to pre-heartwood nodes, you can run the app locally using the `legacy` tag, available by running `git checkout legacy`.